xuyiqing/panelview_stata/README.md

 ```
 *mycolor(PuBu)
-panelView turnout policy_edr policy_mail_in policy_motor, i(abb) t(year) type(treat) xtitle("Year") ytitle("State") title("Treatment Status") prepost(off) mycolor(PuBu) bytiming
+panelView turnout policy_edr policy_mail_in policy_motor, i(abb) t(year) type(treat) xtitle("Year") ytitle("State") title("Treatment Status") mycolor(PuBu) bytiming
 ```

 <img src="./graph/Graph6.png">

 ### 2.2 Treatment: missing & switch on and off

-For a panel dataset in which the treatment may switch on and off, we do not differentiate between pre- and post-treatment statuses.
-To demonstrate how `panelView` can be used in a more general setting, the following plot uses the `capacity` dataset, which is used to investigate the effect of democracy, the treatment, on state capacity, the outcome ([Wang and Xu 2018](http://journals.sagepub.com/doi/full/10.1177/2053168018772398)).
+For a panel dataset in which the treatment may switch on and off, we no longer differentiate between pre- and post-treatment statuses.
+To demonstrate how `panelView` can be used in a more general setting, the following plot uses the `capacity` dataset, which is used to investigate the effect of democracy, the treatment, on state capacity, the outcome ([Wang and Xu 2018](http://journals.sagepub.com/doi/full/10.1177/2053168018772398)). `demo` is a binary indicator of regime type.
 From the figure below, we see quite a few cases of democratic reversals and that there are many missing values (the white area).
 We use the `xlabdist` and   `ylabdist` option to change the gaps between labels on the x- and y-axes:

 ```
 use capacity.dta, clear
-panelView lnpop demo lngdp , i(country) t(year) type(treat) mycolor(Reds) prepost(off) title("Democracy and State Capacity") xlabdist(3) ylabdist(10)
+panelView lnpop demo lngdp , i(country) t(year) type(treat) mycolor(Reds) title("Democracy and State Capacity") xlabdist(3) ylabdist(10)
 ```

 <img src="./graph/Graph7.png">